comet-ml/ez-mcp-toolbox/README.md

 ### Evaluate LLM Applications
 ```
-ez-mcp-eval --prompt "Answer the question" --dataset "my-dataset" --metric "Hallucination"
+ez-mcp-eval --prompt "Answer the question" --dataset "my-dataset" --metric "Hallucination" --output "reference=answer"
 ```

 This will evaluate your LLM application using Opik's evaluation framework with your dataset and chosen metrics.
+The `--output` parameter is required for class metrics (like built-in Opik metrics) to map metric parameters to dataset fields.

 You can also limit the evaluation to the first N items of the dataset: